How to Transcribe a Voice Memo

 Who can benefit from transcribing voice memos?

-Get written notes from your lectures and seminars just minutes after class has ended.
+Record and transcribe your lectures and get written notes just minutes after class has ended.
 You can search for key themes, condense the notes and create summaries to share with your classmates or to use as revision material.

 A transcript of the interviews and focus groups you conduct as part of your academic research makes it easy for you to search for key quotes to include in your reports.

-As well as making it easy for you to share minutes and meeting summaries, transcriptions can be repurposed and used for reports and articles to support your marketing activity.
+As well as making it easy for you to share minutes and meeting summaries, voice memo transcriptions can be repurposed and used for reports and articles to support your marketing activity.

 Subscribe to news